nasserman/exhtml/readme.md

 ![alt text](https://image.opencart.com/original/587780c286873.jpg "exHtml page builder for opencart!")

-you can create any custom html layout in exhtml module and load any module you like in it for building customized layout for your pages.
+you can create any custom html layout in exhtml module and load any module you want in it for building customized layout for your pages.

 if you enjoy it, please let me know.